sentubiswas013/Javascript/code/question-02.md

 This allows JavaScript to handle asynchronous events efficiently without blocking the execution of other tasks.

+**Impact on performance**:

+* Asynchronous code (e.g., setTimeout, AJAX, Promises) does not block the main thread.
+However, if there are too many tasks in the event queue or long-running operations on the call stack, it can delay the execution of further tasks and cause performance issues like UI freezes.

 ### 1\. **Difference Between Synchronous and Asynchronous Functions in JavaScript**

 * **Synchronous Functions**: